All nationalities within the boundaries of the People's Republic of China are equal. They shall establish unity and mutual aid among themselves,

 The economic development of the minority Regions will be described in the various articles of Chapter 4 of the Common Program.

-"First, it recruits ethnic cadres to serve in the central government.
-They serve as role models for those in the hometown, who will believe that their ethnic membership will not hinder their political participation.
-Protective policy that guarantees both privileges and honored government positions for people from minority ethnic groups shows that membership of such a group can be a plus."
+In order to achieve the goals of the Common Program, the CCP employs various mechanisms.
+Initially, it appoints ethnic cadres to positions within the central government.
+These individuals act as exemplars for their fellow citizens in their native regions, fostering the belief that ethnic background will not impede political engagement.
+Additionally, protective policies are implemented to ensure both privileges and esteemed governmental roles for individuals from minority ethnicities, illustrating that belonging to such a group can be advantageous.
 A second method is to grant the establishment of autonomous districts and Regions. (see Article 51 ) The third instrument is the use of the media to promote the "Han" way of living, in other words to bring "civilization" to the minorities.On the other hand, the media are used to uphold the culture of the ethnic groups (Article 53 )

 Starting in July and August 1950, the CCP organizes four groups of representatives to visit minority areas in the border Regions throughout the country: southwest, northwest, northeast, and Mongolia.
 These representatives offer food and money, provide medicine and necessities, and propagandize the Party’s nationality policies.
 On July 2, 1950, a goodwill mission traveled to Yunnan under the direction of ethnologist Xia Kangnong